MaramAlossaimi/MaramAlossaimi/content/Posters/Poster I/index.md

 title: Poisson Algebra I
 subtitle:  Non-commutative Algebras
 # Summary for listings and search engines
-summary: We classified the first case of the classification.
+summary: We classified the first case of Poisson algebra class $A$

 # Link this post with a project
-projects: []
+projects: [PhD thesis]

 # Date published
-date: "2020-12-13T00:00:00Z"
+date: "2021-12-13T00:00:00Z"

 # Date updated
 lastmod: "2020-12-13T00:00:00Z"